By learning stone’s basic attributes, make an impressive decision on which stone is suitable for your next project.

 Marble is also relatively soft making it sensitive to scratching and surface wear.

-The use of textured finishes in high traffic areas is likely to polish leading to a reduction in slip resistance.
+The use of textured finishes in high-traffic areas is likely to polish leading to a reduction in slip resistance.

 Performance evaluation criteria: